An equivariant PPV theorem and Paschke-Higson duality: Statement of the main theorems

 \section{Statement of the main theorems}

 All the spaces considered in the present paper are assumed second-countable.
 We devote this preliminary section to the detailed statement of the main results.
-Let $X$ be a compact metrizable space of finite dimension, and let $\Gamma$ be a discrete infinite countable group acting by homeomorphisms on $X$.
-Consider a separable $\Gamma$-algebra $A$ which is a $\Gamma$-proper $C^*$-algebra over a locally compact Hausdorff space $Z$.
-Recall that this means that $Z$ is a proper $\Gamma$-space in the usual sense and that there exists a $\Gamma$-equivariant morphism $C_0(Z)\to ZM (A)$ from $C_0(Z)$ to the center $ZM(A)$ of the multiplier algebra $M(A)$ of $A$ such that $C_0(Z) A$ is dense in $A$.
+Let $X$ be a compact metrizable space of finite dimension, and let $\Gamma$ be a discrete infinite countable group acting by homeomorphisms on $X$. {Given a locally compact Hausdorff space $Z$ with a proper (not necessarily cocompact) $\Gamma$-action, recall the usual $C^*$-algebra $C_0(Z)$ of continuous functions vanishing at infinity.
+We shall also need the following $\Gamma$-equivariant $C^*$-ideal $C_{0\vert\Gamma} (Z)$ of $C_b(Z)$.
+If $C_{c\vert\Gamma} (Z)$ denotes the $\Gamma$-algebra of those continuous bounded functions $f$ on $Z$ such that only a finite number of elements $g\in \Gamma$ may satisfy $g\supp (f)\cap \supp (f) \neq \emptyset$, the algebra $C_{0\vert\Gamma} (Z)$ will be the closure of $C_{c\vert\Gamma} (Z)$ in $C_b(Z)$.
+Notice that $C_{0\vert\Gamma} (Z)$ reduces to $\Gamma$-algebra $C_0(Z)$ when the action is cocompact (say when $Z/\Gamma$ is compact), and is thus separable in this case.
+In general, it will obviously not be separable.} Consider now a separable $\Gamma$-algebra $A$ which is a $\Gamma$-proper $C^*$-algebra over a locally compact Hausdorff space $Z$.
+Recall that this means that $Z$ is a proper $\Gamma$-space in the usual sense and that there exists a $\Gamma$-equivariant morphism $C_0(Z)\to ZM (A)$ from $C_0(Z)$ to the center $ZM(A)$ of the multiplier algebra $M(A)$ of $A$, such that $C_0(Z) A$ is dense in $A$.
 We denote for simplicity by $fa\in A$ the resulting action of $f\in C_0(Z)$ on $a\in A$.
 The first example of such algebra $A$ is $C_0(Z)$ itself but given such $A$ for any extra separable $\Gamma$-algebra $B$, the $\Gamma$-algebra $A\otimes B$ is then again $\Gamma$-proper over $Z$.
 Since we are mainly interested in examples like $C_0(Z, B)$ where $B$ is a given separable unital $\Gamma$-algebra, we shall always assume that $C_0(Z)$ maps to the center $ZA$ of the $C^*$-algebra $A$ itself. {Notice that this can be ensured by replacing $A$ by $A+C_0(Z)$ where $C_0(Z)$ is meant as its range in the multiplier algebra $M(A)$}.